helenajovcic7/AzureHack/Labs/LAB_03_azure_identity.md

     ![image](../Images/03_04.png)

 1. Review + Create
-1. alternatively, you can add group after the user is created via Assigned roles
+1. Alternatively, you can add group after the user is created via Assigned roles

     ![image](../Images/03_05.png)

-  Note that we cannot add any Azure permission, since the thew Active Directory does not contain any subscriptions
+  + Note that we cannot add any Azure permission, since the thew Active Directory does not contain any subscriptions

 </details>
 <br/><br/>